 Along with non-native fish, human impact on Utah Lake has significantly altered the conditions under which June sucker can thrive.
 Diverting water from tributaries for irrigation by altering channels and eliminating floodplains was commonplace to support the human population in Utah Valley, but the impact was devastating to June sucker.
 Restoration projects and supplementing stream flows aim to ensure that June sucker spawn naturally in tributaries.

-DWR Assistant Habitat Chief Paul Thompson and June Sucker Recovery Implementation Program Assistant Program Director Russ Franklin with the Central Utah Water Conservancy District talk about two very important related programs that help species of greatest conservation need.
+In this episode, DWR Assistant Habitat Chief Paul Thompson and June Sucker Recovery Implementation Program Assistant Program Director Russ Franklin with the Central Utah Water Conservancy District tal...